These 9 Haunted Hotels In Idaho Will Make Your Stay A Nightmare

 2. The White Horse Hotel, Saloon & Cafe, Spirit Lake

-The oldest saloon in the state also operates side by side with one of the oldest hotels in Idaho: the White Horse.
+also operates side by side with one of the oldest hotels in Idaho: the White Horse.
 This nearly 110-year old Spirit Lake staple has been a fixture of downtown since 1908, but rumors of a spirit haunting the halls--affectionately known as "Big Girl" date back to the 20s.
-Slamming doors, moving items, apparitions… you can read more about this haunted business
+Slamming doors, moving items, apparitions… you can read more about

 3. Idaho Hotel, Silver City

-Formerly the jewel of Idaho's mining camps during the gold rush days of the late 1800s, Silver City is a rare example of former town that is still intact, and while it has yet to ever truly find itself in the "ghost town" category, it is nevertheless the site of plenty of spooky legends, particularly at the old Idaho Hotel on Jordan Street.
+Formerly the jewel of Idaho's mining camps during the gold rush days of the late 1800s, Silver City is a rare example of a former town that is still intact, and while it has yet to ever truly find itself in the "ghost town" category, it is nevertheless the site of plenty of spooky legends, particularly at the old

 The sagging 1866 wooden structure is a truly unique one that fits perfectly with the landscape.
 A sense of trespassing, as though one is disturbing a sacred site, hangs heavy in the musty indoor air.
 Indeed, this rustic hotel is rumored to be full of paranormal activity and has been the site of multiple ghost hunters-type investigations.
 An overnight stay, and one is left with the chilling thought that visitors might well be inviting the wrath of the gods were they to disturb any object.

 Historical Enders Building Museum, 76 S Main St, Soda Springs, ID 83276, USA